zpfvo/node-dash-wunderlist/README.md

 # node-dash-wunderlist
 Use Amazon Dash Buttons to put things on your grocery wunderlist.
-Instead of buying them.
+Instead of buying them on Amazon.

 # How it works
 1. Put dash button on fridge with label of grocery you want to buy